mbogner/schema-validator/README.md

 This whole project is just a small proof of concept and hasn't been tested in production.
 If you find any bugs please create issues or even better merge requests.

-# Example
+# Example for Map schema

-Here a sample class using the validator:
+Here a sample class using the map validator:

 ```java